-Wine and products from grapes were already used in ancient times in various forms internally and externally as a health-promoting agent and against diseases.
+Wine and products made from grapes have been used in various forms internally and externally since ancient times to promote health and combat illness.
 Wealthy women used grape seed oil to keep their skin soft and supple.
-The Greek physician Hippocrates (460-377 BC) recommended wine as a remedy for many ailments and pointed out the positive aspects of drinking wine.
-He was followed by many others such as the mystic Hildegard von Bingen (1098-1179), who praised the purifying effect of wine on the blood, juices and vessels of humans with many recipes.
+The Greek physician Hippocrates (460-377 BC) recommended wine as a remedy for many ailments and emphasised the positive aspects of drinking wine.
+He was followed by many others such as the mystic Hildegard von Bingen (1098-1179), who praised the positive effects of wine in many recipes.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.